NZDF to clear firing range linked to Afghan children's deaths

 "The unfortunate history of conflict in Afghanistan is such that the level of unexploded ordnance contamination across the country makes it extremely difficult to definitively link unexploded ordnance incidents with particular weapons used by a variety of nations, over many years."

-Mark said he was aware of the claims, but added he understood they hadn't been confirmed.

-"For context, Afghanistan and many other nations, are littered with explosive remnants of war from many decades of conflict," he said.
+Responding to the claims, Mark said told the Herald: "For context, Afghanistan and many other nations, are littered with explosive remnants of war from many decades of conflict."

 Ministers were being kept informed on the clean-up operation's progress.